AdaptiveCity/deepdish/README.md

 ## Installation

 Use of the Docker container is recommended for now.
+For x86-64 workstations with docker support for GPUs (tested with docker 20.10.16):
 ```
 docker pull mrdanish/deepdish
 ./run.sh python3 deepdish.py <options>
 ```
 If you want to build the docker image yourself then run `make docker` and edit `run.sh` to set `IMAGE=deepdish`.

+For Raspberry Pi the docker image `mrdanish/deepdish-rpi-tflite-armv7` is available and a sample script `pi-tflite-run.sh` is provided in this repository to run it, just like `run.sh` shown above.
+The [Hypriot](https://blog.hypriot.com/) distribution of Linux is recommended because it comes pre-installed with docker for Raspberry Pi.

 ## Overview